hdfiresky/Dramaverse/backend.md

         } catch (error) {
             console.error(`(Debounced) Failed to emit data for user ID ${userId}:`, error);
         } finally {
-            // Clean up the timer from the map once it has run. debouncedUpdateTimers.delete(userId);
+            debouncedUpdateTimers.delete(userId);
         }
     }, DEBOUNCE_DELAY_MS);

-    // Store the new timer ID.
     debouncedUpdateTimers.set(userId, timerId);
 }